An advocate is a person who supports and helps you to explain and say what you want if you find it difficult to do by yourself.

 - audit the best interests decision-making process

-- challenge the decision if necessary (including possibly going to the Court of Protection when decisions cannot be agreed)
+- challenge the decision if necessary (including possibly going to the Court of Protection when decisions cannot be agreed upon)

 Getting an IMCA